solarwinds/apm-python/README.md

 ## Getting Started
 SolarWinds APM captures OpenTelemetry distributed traces and metrics from your application and sends them to SolarWinds Observability for analysis and visualization.

-To install `solarwinds-apm-python` and all relevant Opentelemetry Python instrumentation libraries:
+To install `solarwinds-apm` and all relevant Opentelemetry Python instrumentation libraries:
 ```
 pip install solarwinds-apm
 opentelemetry-bootstrap --action=install
 ```

-`solarwinds_apm` already includes OpenTelemetry and therefore doesn't need to be installed separately.
+`solarwinds-apm` already includes OpenTelemetry and therefore doesn't need to be installed separately.
 Python agent installation should be done _after_ installation of all other service dependencies.
 This is so `opentelemetry-bootstrap` detects those packages and installs their corresponding instrumentation libraries.
 For example:

 ```
 pip install -r requirements.txt           # installs all other dependencies